 Lunch for two has never been easier to whip up than with this cranberry chicken salad.
 You can serve it on any type of bread you have, a bagel, croissant, or even on top a bed of lettuce or some cucumbers.

 I do love it on a croissant.
-But more often than not, I just put this chicken salad on top of some lettuce.
+But more often than not, I just put this chicken salad on top of some lettuce or a bagel.
 It’s much healthier.

 » Want to learn how to make your own butter croissants?
 Check out this great tutorial.